gatblau/onix/artisan/doorman/proxy/readme.md

 The proxy acts an intermediary between doorman and any system raising events ensuring that only sanitised events are passed to doorman.

-Additionaly, doorman's API dows not have to be publicly exposed, only the proxy endpoint.
+Additionally, doorman's API does not have to be publicly exposed, only the proxy endpoint.

+Proxy endpoints are authenticated with a different bearer token per S3 source and can be IP whitelisted as an additional measure tp block requests from untrusted sources.

 ![proxy](proxy.drawio.png)